-If you don’t fancy reading this MAGNIFICENT blog, then please CLICK here to get straight to Danterr’s range of Fibreglass Reo.
+If you don’t fancy reading this MAGNIFICENT blog, then please click this link to get straight to Danterr’s range of Fibreglass Reo.

 Make no mistake… upon initial outlay, Fibreglass Concrete Reinforcement – Glass Fibre Reinforced Polymer (GFRP from now on in this blog), is more expensive than traditional steel reinforcement.
 However, of course, steel reo is completely susceptible to corrosion or oxidation especially when exposed to saltwater and even salty sea air – GFRP will never corrode.
 As steel corrodes it swells thus increasing the tensile load on the concrete, which leads to cracks and spalling thus creating faster deterioration of the steel and concrete.
 This causes costly repair and maintenance and, if allowed to progress far enough, it can compromise the structure’s integrity.
 Therefore, the clear first and most likely most important benefit of GFRP is its effectiveness in saving costs by removing the need for any reinforcement related repairs for around 200 years.